andmonosu/Rick-and-Morty-Exercise-with-Vue/README.md

 npm run build
 ```

+## Funcionalities implemented:

 1. Create Basic HTML and CSS structure in App.vue without any logic.
 2. Modify text input so it makes API calls to [rick & morty API](https://rickandmortyapi.com/) using the
    [filter endpoint](https://rickandmortyapi.com/documentation/#filter-characters).
 Save the results and print the characters by console.
 3. Paint dynamically with `v-for` the characters with its name, status and image.